bem-site/bem-js-tutorial/01-Block-structure/01-Block-structure.en.md

 function(modName, modVal, curModVal) {

     // modName
-    // Modifier's name is operated
+    // Modifier name is operated

     // modVal
-    // Modifier's value to be set.
+    // Modifier value to be set.
 It is a `String` for modifiers with values
     // or `true`/`false` for boolean modifiers

     // curModVal